Archive

 Meanwhile, Israel is preparing for the anticipated legal ramifications of its war crimes – a reasonable expectation given the calls already made by the likes of Amnesty International for an arms embargo, as well as the UN Human Rights Commission inquiry.

-According to the Israeli media, for domestic consumption officials describe the damage done to Gaza “as the main deterrent” – but “play down this claim in the international arena”, as they are “aware the destruction will have serious political ramifications”.
+According to the Israeli media, domestic consumption officials describe the damage done to Gaza “as the main deterrent” – but “play down this claim in the international arena”, as they are “aware the destruction will have serious political ramifications”.
 On July 10, a military source claimed that when “Gaza residents see the great damage to the Strip“, it “will speak for itself”.

 The Israeli military has already established a team “in case the army is accused of war crimes” consisting of senior army officials, as well as representatives of the Foreign and Defense Ministries.
 Their remit also includes “organizing a diplomatic and public relations offensive“.

 They will have their work cut out.
 In recent weeks, Israel’s image has taken a battering in Britain.
-The public has taken a clear stand on what it thinks of the Gaza attack, while politicians and pundits from both the Right and centre-left have condemned the killing of Palestinian civilians.
+The public has taken a clear stand on what it thinks of the Gaza attack, while politicians and pundits from both the Right and center-left have condemned the killing of Palestinian civilians.
 Palestine has shaped the domestic political agenda in a way perhaps never seen before.

-Tory war over Gaza‘, ran a front page headline in The Times, in the aftermath of Sayeeda Warsi’s resignation.
-A self-defined pro-Israel Conservative MP spoke out against the “swift, and terrible, elimination of so many Palestinian lives, homes, hospitals and schools”.
+Tory war over Gaza‘, ran a front-page headline in The Times, in the aftermath of Sayeeda Warsi’s resignation.
+A self-defined pro-Israel Conservative MP spoke out against the “swift, and terrible, elimination of so many Palestinian lives, homes, hospitals, and schools”.
 Newspapers have focused on the arms trade, as campaigners and senior politicians alike call for an embargo.

 From celebrity tweets to Jon Snow’s emotional broadcasts – this summer would appear to be a watershed moment in how Israel is perceived, and treated, in the UK.
 No wonder that the Israeli embassy has almost begged for help in its embattled propaganda drive, while the country’s defenders issue desperate-sounding “choose which side you are on“-style pleas.

 Take a step back from the summer’s bloodshed and remember where things stood in the spring.
 An intransigent Israeli government was winning few friends abroad, as the US-led peace process died on its feet.
-Israeli settlements in the West Bank were increasingly the target of mainstream anger and boycotts, as a growing chorus warned that Israeli colonisation policies had made a Palestinian state impossible.
+Israeli settlements in the West Bank were increasingly the target of mainstream anger and boycotts, as a growing chorus warned that Israeli colonization policies had made a Palestinian state impossible.
 BDS campaigns were growing, in trade unions, faith communities, and on campuses.

-Israel already stood charged with systematic violations of international law, apartheid, and institutionalised discrimination, even before the barbaric attack on the Gaza Strip.
+Israel already stood charged with systematic violations of international law, apartheid, and i discrimination, even before the barbaric attack on the Gaza Strip.
 Now with the evidence of new war crimes there for all to see, Israel’s isolation will only increase, and, despite the predictable backlash, Palestine solidarity campaigning will take a significant step forward.

 – See more at: http://www.middleeastmonitor.com/articles/debate/13342-israels-atrocities-in-gaza-prompt-unprecedented-political-fallout#sthash.ESI8pbDa.dpuf